jronallo/jronallo.github.com/source/_posts/2012-01-23-ruby-and-rails-using-rvm-on-a-fresh-and-updated-ubuntu-11-dot-10-install.markdown

 Here are the steps I took to install Ruby and Rails on a fresh and updated Ubuntu 11.10 install.
 The two places where there were hiccups involved having to install openssl through rvm and updating to a more recent version of rubygems.
-Some steps are thrown in there just to show how rvm provides some information.
+Some steps are thrown in there just to show how rvm and gem provide some information.
+I used a virtualbox image to allow me to have a clean install.

 <!-- more -->